-- If any of the items is damaged or missing, contact ASUS for technical inquiries and support, Refer to the ASUS Support Hotline list at the back of this user manual. - Keep the original packaging material in case you would need future warranty services such as repair or replacement.
+- If any of the items are damaged or missing, contact ASUS for technical inquiries and support.
+Refer to the ASUS Support Hotline list at the back of this user manual. - Keep the original packaging material in case you would need future warranty services such as repair or replacement.

-1.2 Your cable modem router
+1.3 Your wireless router